Autism Affect Motor Skill Development: What Parents Miss

 These are the ways with the help of which parents can assist the child with their motor development at home:

-• Give toys which make hands strong (playdough or puzzles)
+• Give toys that make hands strong (playdough or puzzles)

 • Give your child a chance to assist in the kitchen to stir or pour